katya671/car-rental/README.md

 ## Technical Specifications

 - Built with React.
-- State management using React Hooks.
+- State management using React Hooks and Redux.
 - React Router for navigation.
 - MockAPI for backend.
 - Responsive design for a seamless experience on different devices.